What does it mean to make a solution less concentrated by adding water?

 Study for the Iowa Certified Handler Test.
 Access flashcards and multiple choice questions, each equipped with hints and explanations.
 Ensure you're prepared for success!

-Diluting a solution refers to the process of reducing its concentration by adding a solvent, typically water.
-When water is added to a concentrated solution, it decreases the amount of solute per unit volume, resulting in a solution with a lower concentration of the solute.
-This is an essential concept in chemistry, particularly when preparing solutions for various applications, such as in laboratories, agriculture, and pharmaceuticals.
+Diluting a solution refers to the process of making it less concentrated, which is achieved by adding a solvent, such as water.
+When water is added to a concentrated solution, it increases the total volume while reducing the concentration of the solute.
+This is a common practice in various applications, including chemistry, cooking, and agriculture, to achieve a desired concentration for specific purposes.

 Subscribe